atcs-wang/inventory-example/README.md

 `tools/copyAssets.ts` and the nodemon scripts in `package.json` were also updated to copy over and track files in the `public` folder.
 (The tracking only added js files for now)

+# Implemented "stuff" page

+The `views/stuff.ejs` page is implemented to both use SSR for its initial layout (using EJS to inject) and AJAX calls with `fetch` and vanilla JS DOM manipulation for actions going forward, including adding, deleting, and searching for stuff.

+Note that the `routes/index.ts` page utilizes a call to the database to get data for the initial SSR rendering.